joeystevens00/libArgParse/README.md

 source libargparse.sh
 ```

 Then define the flags using setFlags.
+The expected syntax for
+#### setFlags
-The expected syntax for setFlags is a comma seperated list with 4 fields.
+setFlags is a comma seperated list with 4 fields.
 ### Field 1
 Specifies the flag to use
 ### Field 2